-Latest Capability Description Location of Level of Respons- Changes Since Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected ibility Last Haz Mit Plan (2015) Improvement s to Capability recimical Areas executing the agreements.
-April 13, 2020 PD Standard Operating Procedures(S OPs) Numerous SOPS to address ICS, terrorism, explosives, information sharing.
+Latest Adoption or Version Date Capability Assessment: Administrati ve and Technical Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvement s to Capability Areas executing the agreements.
+April 13, 2020 OPs) Numerous SOPS to address ICS, terrorism, explosives, information sharing.
 Initiated CALEA accreditation process.
 Entire Town High About half of the policies have been updated and reviewed.
 About 5 new ones have been adopted.
 In 2020, all the policies will be consolidated into one book. .
 Undertake regular update and review of the Police Department's SOPs to keep them up to date and current with applicable laws and guidelines.
 April 13, 2020 PD Dispatch Service Merrimack County Sheriffs Regional Dispatch Center.
 PolicePad information sharing program being fielded with new tablets to upgrade laptops Entire Town High Police Dept New tablets were put in the cruisers with IMC Mobile added.
 They were also put on the FirstNet network.
 Purchase field tablets with AVL and information integration software April 13, 2020 PD CNHSOU Regional Special Operations Unit Member of the Central NH Special Operations Unit which provides regional (25 towns and cities) specialized Law Enforcement assistance and logistical support services to Allenstown otherwise beyond the PD's capabilities.
 Includes high risk situations, like tactical, Incident Command, Crisis Negotiation Team, Disaster Response, drug raids, hostage rescue, barricaded suspects, search and rescue.
 Have utilized Unit for call outs, conducted joint several exercises.
-Regional High Police Dept Additional personnel have been put on the team.
-One was made a team leader and another was selected to be an assistant team leader.
-Additional officers have received MFF training.
-Train more APD personnel to be on the team.
-Develop mobile field force capability to respond to riots and other civil disturbances April 13, 2020 PD Mutual Aid Agreement with NH IAC APD participates in the state Information Analysis Center to share intelligence information and to provide staff for intelligence work as Statewide High Police Dept Mutual Aid agreement was updated when needed.
-Conduct a joint exercise with NH Information Analysis Center member
+Regional High Police Dept Train more APD personnel to be on the team.
+Develop mobile field force capability to respond to riots and other civil disturbances April 13, 2020 PD Mutual Aid Agreement with NH IAC APD participates in the state Information Analysis Center to share intelligence information and to provide staff for intelligence work as Statewide High Police Dept Conduct a joint exercise with NH Information Analysis Center member